Bia Limova via Pexels

 Preparing Commission Plans for the New Tax Year

-Year-end reconciliation is also the natural moment to review and update commission plans for the coming year.
+Year-end reconciliation is also the natural moment to review and update commission plan design for UK sales teams for the coming year.
 Consider:

 Rate and Threshold Changes

-If employer NIC costs have increased (as they did significantly in April 2025), does this change the economics of your commission plan?
+If employer NIC costs have increased (as they did significantly in April 2025 per HMRC policy changes), does this change the economics of your commission plan?
 Many companies absorbed the additional NIC cost, but some adjusted OTE or commission rates to partially offset it.
 Whatever you decide, document the rationale.

 Plan Simplification